ProjectZeroSlackr/ProjectZeroSlackr-SVN/packs/Emulators/iAtari800/ReadMe from Keripo.txt

 iAtari800
 - iAtari800 is a port of Atari800 to iPodLinux.
 - Atari800 is an Atari 800, 800XL, 130XE and 5200
   emulator.
-The iPodLinux port is based on the SDL port.
+There are two iPodLinux ports; one based on the SDL port using SDL and one written from scratch by Keripo using hotdog.
+- ZeroSlackr uses the hotdog version as it is faster and has more features; the Sansa uses the SDL version instead
 For more information, see:
 - http://atari800.sourceforge.net/index.html
 - http://en.wikipedia.org/wiki/Atari_8-bit_family